sachyko/ravenous/README.md

 A project from Codecademy

+# Current Status
+We are currently working on improving the API connection due to recent changes in Yelp's pricing and access policies.
+Because Yelp's API is no longer freely accessible for extensive use, we're exploring alternative solutions and optimizing requests to stay within the limits of the free tier (if applicable).
+This may temporarily affect the search functionality or require users to use their own API key for testing.

 ## Purpose

 Ravenous is a restaurant recommendation application built using React, allowing users to search for restaurants based on their location.
 It retrieves data from the Yelp API and presents it in an easy-to-navigate interface, enabling users to filter restaurant recommendations based on the best match, highest rating, or most reviews.